Cyriaque Lamar

 “Who?” sank Tippi.

-They flowed together, sinew outpacing synapse, every move unpracticed yet undisputed.
+They flowed together, sinew outpacing synapses.
 Everyday physics did not apply to these beings.
-They ran like royalty, unencumbered by the traditional concerns of the class Mammalia, such as “gravity” or “hips.”
-Their bodies had too many angles.
-Their long tails snapped and scourged, calloused codas to an impossible anatomy.
+They ran, unencumbered by the usual frustrations of class Mammalia, such as “gravity” or “hips.”
+Their bodies had too many angles, and their long tails snapped and scourged, calloused codas to an impossible anatomy.

 These creatures were rats, but they weren’t the Rattus norvegicus minos filling the river.
 They were Rattus, and that’s where the useful comparisons stopped.